Crown prince was unaware of Khashoggi's death, Saudi official says

 "This was an operation that was a rogue operation," the official, Adel al-Jubeir, told Fox News on Sunday.
 "This was an operation where individuals ended up exceeding the authorities and responsibilities they had."

-Jubeir said neither Crown Prince Mohammed bin Salman nor "the senior leadership of our intelligence service" was aware of what had happened to Khashoggi.
+Jubeir said neither the crown prince nor "the senior leadership of our intelligence service" was aware of what had happened to Khashoggi, a Washington Post contributor.

 "There obviously was a tremendous mistake made, and what compounded the mistake was the attempt to try to cover up," he said, adding, "That is unacceptable in any government."

-The official Saudi Press Association reported that Crown Prince Mohammed called Kashoggi's eldest son, Salah Khashoggi, to express his condolences.
-Jubeir said Saudi Arabia wanted to make sure "those who are responsible are punished, and we want to make sure that we have procedures in place that prevent it from happening again."
+Both Crown Prince Mohammed bin Salman and his father King Salman have called Khashoggi's eldest son, Salah Khashoggi, to express their condolences, according to the Saudi Arabian Foreign Ministry.

+This followed Saudi Arabia admitting for the first time Friday that the writer had died in the country's consulate in Istanbul on Oct.
+2, and announcing that 18 Saudi citizens had been detained in connection with his death.

 Jubeir also said the Saudis did not know the details of how Khashoggi was killed or where his body is.
-He added that an investigating team in Turkey found evidence contradicting earlier reports that Khashoggi left the consulate after his visit Oct.
-2.
+He added that an investigating team in Turkey found evidence contradicting earlier reports that Khashoggi left the consulate after his visit.

 According to Jubeir, the prosecutor determined "that the reports that were originally filed were wrong and that there was something that happened that was criminal."